 In Louisiana, 1,735,620 households – fully 51 percent – struggled to afford basic household necessities in 2018.

 Louisiana's percentage of ALICE households puts it at the third highest percentage of all 50 states.

-While the Federal Poverty Level reports that only 19% (327,037 Households) of Louisiana households face financial hardship, an additional 23% qualify as ALICE.
-In Southeast Louisiana 42% of the population is ALICE.
+While the Federal Poverty Level reports that only 19% (327,037 Households) of Louisiana households face financial hardship, an additional 33% qualify as ALICE.

 WHY ARE THERE SO MANY ALICE HOUSEHOLDS IN LOUISIANA?